-Collectors can use the cards they own in weekly competitions (which score based on real life soccer performances) to win new cards, and cash prizes in the form of ETH – so the short answer to the initial question is that It’s definitely possible for users to make money on Sorare, in a few different ways.
+Collectors can use the cards they own in weekly competitions (which score based on real life soccer performances, the same concept as a fantasy sports game) to win new cards, and cash prizes in the form of ETH – so the short answer to the initial question is that It’s definitely possible for users to make money on Sorare, in a few different ways.

-Right now there’s 5 different types of card for every licensed player:
+Right now there are 5 different types of card for every licensed player:

-- Common (no limit and cannot be traded on the secondary market)
+- Common (no limit and cannot be traded on the secondary market – It’s the free to play version)

 - Limited (up to a max of 1000 unique cards minted during a season)